exakat/exakat/docs/Rules.rst

 The code could use the recursive version of count.

-The second argument of count, when set to COUNT_RECURSIVE, count recursively the elements.
+The second argument of count, when set to `COUNT_RECURSIVE`, count recursively the elements.
 It also counts the elements themselves.

 .. code-block:: php